Looting of the Eastern Mausoleum: Sun Dianying

 Sun Dianying was a commander of the Fengtian Army, who allied himself and the forces under his control with Chiang Kai-shek during the 1926 Northern Expedition.
-Afters its conclusion however, Chiang Kai-shek increasingly began the exclusion of known dissidents; Sun Dianying himself- being a former warlord, naturally became one of the primary targets of disarmament.
+After its conclusion however, Chiang Kai-shek increasingly began the exclusion of known dissidents; Sun Dianying himself — being a former warlord — naturally became one of the primary targets of disarmament.
 Distrust, confounded by corruption within the Nationalist government resulted in delayed pay, food, water, and other logistical problems that consistently plagued Sun Dianying's forces under his command.
 This in turn led to an increase in sporadic cases of insubordination, protests, and even desertions whilst stationed in Hebei province.
 In face of this growing crisis, Sun Dianying proceeded to search for alternative sources of funding.

 Ai Yuxuan Notebook

 Funerary procession of the Empress Dowager Cixi.

 The extremely opulent and extravagant nature of the Empress Dowager Cixi's funerary procession following her death in 15 November 1908, required a vow of secrecy on certain details by the Qing officials and head-eunuchs responsible for overseeing its planning and procurement.
-After abdication of the Qing Dynasty in 1912 however, the token of secrecy over this information were no longer enforceable and were, inexorably, leaked to the public by former palace officials, the eunuchs and their relatives over the course of two decades.
+After the abdication of the Qing Dynasty in 1912 however, the token of secrecy over this information were no longer enforceable and were, inexorably, leaked to the public by former palace officials, the eunuchs and their relatives over the course of two decades.
 Some of these surviving information eventually manifested itself in the form of the 'Ai Yuxuan Notebook'; a compilation work that concerned the detail of Cixi's funerary and burial procession.
 Not in the least of which most significantly, were the information regarding the procurement of the vast array and amount, of treasure and unique burial items that were planned to accompany her coffin.

-It was suspected that it was approximately at this point in time that the document (or most likely a copy of it) fell into the possession of Sun Dianying after having being received from two of his subordinated that had recently returned from Beijing of which, after its study, lead to the decision and planning to loot the Eastern Qing Mausoleums.
+It was suspected that it was approximately at this point in time that the document (or most likely a copy of it) fell into the possession of Sun Dianying after having been received from two of his subordinates that had recently returned from Beijing of which, after its study, lead to the decision and planning to loot the Eastern Qing Mausoleums.